Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Experiments

 \subsection{Ablation Studies}

-\textbf{Long-term Memory and Short-term Memory:} We compared the results using different memory settings.
-As shown in Table \ref{tab4}, all memory settings have reasonable performance.
-Long-term memory provides accurate ground truth information for query frames, while short-term memory offers up-to-date information from past neighboring frames.
-The results show that MAMP using short-term memory performs better than using long-term memory.
-This is because the appearance and scale of the objects usually change significantly over time and using only long-term memory makes it difficult to adapt to these changes.
-Furthermore, it can be seen that MAMP using both memory types has the best performance as both memories are complementary.

-\textbf{Motion-aware Spatio-temporal Matching:} As shown in Table \ref{tab5}, we replaced the proposed motion-aware spatio-temporal matching module with the vanilla local spatio-temporal matching module in \cite{MAST}, the performance dropped by 1.8\% on DAVIS-2017 and 6.4\% on YouTube-VOS.
-Vanilla local spatio-temporal matching module retrieves the corresponding ROIs according to the pre-defined radius.
-However, objects usually move over time and the most correlated ROIs are prone to be outside the search radius and cannot be retrieved.
-Fast motion and long-term correspondence mismatches cause this type of issues.
+\textbf{Motion-aware Spatio-temporal Matching.} In Table \ref{abmamp}, we replaced the vanilla local spatio-temporal matching module of \cite{MAST} with the proposed motion-aware spatio-temporal matching module and the performance increased by 3.1\% on DAVIS-2017 and 6.4\% on YouTube-VOS 2018.
+Vanilla local spatio-temporal matching module retrieves the corresponding ROIs according to the pre-defined radius and ROI localization method which is not accurate enough as the most correlated ROIs are prone to be outside the search radius under fast motion and long-term matching scenarios.
 Without these most correlated ROIs, the label of one location in the query frame will be determined by the labels of several uncorrelated or weakly-correlated locations in the reference frames.
 Therefore, the segmentation results could be further improved if we can retrieve the most correlated ROIs for each location in the query frame.

-The motion-aware spatio-temporal matching module leverages the motion cues to register the reference frames in the memory bank to the query frame before computing the local spatio-temporal correspondences.
-Therefore, the above issues could be alleviated even if the reference frames are far from the query frame in the time.
-As shown in Table \ref{tab5}, the motion-aware spatio-temporal matching module brings more performance gains in YouTube-VOS, because YouTube-VOS has longer videos compared to DAVIS-2017, and thus has more severe problems caused by fast motion and long-term correspondence mismatches.
+Our motion-aware spatio-temporal matching module leverages the motion cues to register the reference frames in the memory bank to the query frame before computing the local spatio-temporal correspondences and filters out weakly correlated noise before mask propagation.
+Therefore, the above issues are alleviated even if the reference frames are temporally far from the query frame.
+As shown in Table \ref{abmamp}, the motion-aware spatio-temporal matching module brings more performance gains in YouTube-VOS 2018, as this dataset has longer video clips and lower frame rates compared to DAVIS-2017.
+To further demonstrate the effectiveness of our motion-aware spatio-temporal matching module, we choose different $k$ values to select the TopK correlated locations in the ROIs for mask propagation, the results show that MAMP still achieves the best performance compared to previous benchmarks even if only one of the 3125 locations in the ROIs is used for mask propagation (details in Supplementary Material). \\